bec-archer/SR80-Manuals/user-manual.md

 [screenshot: Company detail showing customers list and job history]

+### Admin Fees

+You can set a per-company admin fee that gets added to jobs for that company's customers.
+This is useful for companies that have a standing service charge or markup arrangement.

+**Setting an admin fee:** Open the company detail screen, tap the **...** menu, and choose **Admin Fee**.
+Enter the fee amount and choose the fee type:

+- **Per Job** — one flat fee added per work order, regardless of how many items are on it
+- **Per Item** — the fee is added for each item on the work order

+The admin fee shows up on the company detail screen below the company info.
+It's factored into cost calculations automatically when jobs are created for customers under that company.

+**Changing or removing the fee:** Same path — **...** → **Admin Fee**.
+Set the amount to zero to effectively remove it, or update the amount and type as needed.

+Admin fees are preserved during CSV imports — if a company already has an admin fee set and you re-import data, the existing fee won't be overwritten.

 ### Flagging a Company

 If a company has a pattern of issues — multiple customers from the same outfit pulling warranty stunts, slow-paying across the board, or anything else worth tracking — you can flag the whole company.
 This works exactly like customer flags but at the company level.